-The first person to reach the peak of Mount Kilimanjaro was Johannes Kinyala Lauwo, a Marangu army scout from Tanzania, who made nine attempts before realizing there was a crater in the company of Hans Meyer.
-This makes Mzee Lauwo not only the first Tanzanian man to reach the summit of Kilimanjaro, but also the first African man to do so.
+The first Tanzanian person to reach the peak of Mount Kilimanjaro was Johannes Kinyala Lauwo on the 5th of October, 1889.
+Born in the then Tanganyika, now Tanzania, he was a Marangu army scout, who made nine attempts before stumbling on a crater in the company of Hans Meyer, making them the first persons to climb Kilimanjaro.
+This makes Mzee Lauwo not only the first Tanzanian man to reach the summit of Kilimanjaro but also the first African man to do so.
 For the first ascent by non-indigenous climbers, led by Hans Meyer, who in turn became the first European and white man to climb Kilimanjaro to the summit Lauwo acted as a mountain guide on their expedition to the summit.
 This peak was named Kaiser-Wilhelm-Spitze or Kaiser Wilhelm Peak before being renamed Uhuru Peak after Tanzania gained independence.
 Born in 1871 and died in 1996, Mzee Lauwo was a Tanzanian, born and raised around the Kilimanjaro region and he came from the larger Chaggah tribe that inhabits the Kilimanjaro region.
 He was named Yohani Kinyala Lauwo, and Yohani is the Swahili form of the name Johannes or John.

 In 1889, he served as the tour guide for Hans Meyer and Ludwig Purtscheller, and Meyer gave his name to the nearby Johannes’ Notch.
 To mark the climb’s 100th anniversary, the West German government constructed Kinyala a residence in 1989.